Veto vs NeMo Guardrails

 - -Actions: Python functions callable within the NeMo runtime for retrieval, API calls, and custom logic

-What it's built for
+What it is built for

 - -Keeping chatbots on topic and within defined conversation boundaries